 En route, the Bernina Express trains literally pass glaciers and snow en route to the palm trees of Italy (and Lugano if continuing the journey on the Bernina Express bus to Ticino in southern Switzerland).

-The Bernina Express uses three basic routings during summer:
+The Bernina Express trains use two basic routings during summer:

 - Chur via Thusis and Filisur to Tirano – 4 hours — the main routing that runs at least once per day year-round